shgew/cs-firewall-bouncer-docker/README.md

 ## Features
 - Allows environment variable substitution in the passed configuration file.
 - Automatically updates to match new upstream releases via GitHub Actions.
-- Uses a simple `version.txt` file to track the current upstream version.

 ## Requirements
 For the container to function correctly, the following settings are required: